The History of Blue Moon Big Band

 Blue Moon made its second consecutive summer appearance at Nissley Vineyards in Bainbridge, PA, and we played our 17th and 18th shows—two per year for nine straight seasons—at Naylor Wine Cellars in Stewartstown, PA.
 Come fall, Blue Caliente and Blue Moon Big Band once again performed at the Maryland Wine Festival.

-Later that month, Blue Moon Big Band teamed up again with partner group Big Band Caliente for a "Hot and Cool" concert at the Carroll Arts Center in Westminster, MD.
+Back to March 2011, Blue Moon Big Band teamed up again with partner group Big Band Caliente for a "Hot and Cool" concert at the Carroll Arts Center in Westminster, MD.
 This event also marked the final performance for long time Blue Moon trombonist Todd Clontz, who left the band due to family commitments.
 He had been with us since 1998.
+By August, Charlie Doherty had stepped in to fill the chair and quickly became the band's new lead trombone player.

 That summer in June, audience favorite Katie Lowdowski decided to leave the band shortly after earning her pharmacy degree.
 The demands of a new job and plans to start a family drove her decision.
-Her final performance came at the Spanish Ballroom in Glen Echo, MD, on June 4.
-The band welcomed Dan Wallace as her replacement later in the month.
+What we thought would be her final performance came at the Spanish Ballroom in Glen Echo, MD, on June 4.
+The band welcomed Dan Wallace as her replacement later in the month but when Dan was compelled to leave the group a few years later, Katie stepped back in to the delight of fans and fellow band members alike.

 The band enjoyed a lot of great performances at wonderful venues over the next several years.
-Regular engagements at Naylor Wine Cellars were staples in the Blue Moon Big Band calendar of events, and swing dances at the Spanish Ballroom in Glen Echo, MD as well as occasional concerts at the Carroll Arts Center in Westminster, MD dotted the schedule throughout the years.
+Swing dances at the Spanish Ballroom in Glen Echo, MD as well as occasional concerts at the Carroll Arts Center in Westminster, MD dotted the schedule throughout the years.

-Skipping ahead to 2018...
-Blue Moon Big Band celebrated its 20th anniversary with the studio recording of its 7th album, "All The Cats Join In" (additional info available on the Discography page).
+In 2018, Blue Moon Big Band celebrated its 20th anniversary with the studio recording of its 7th album, "All The Cats Join In" (additional info available on the Discography page).
 The new CD led to yet another full hour interview/performance on National Public Radio's "Swingin' Down the Lane" program with host David Miller and air time on radio stations across the nation.
 The new CD was quickly recognized as the band's best project to date.
+It was dedicated to the late Marty Knepp, who thrived when all the cats joined in.

 Stay tuned... more to come!